PedroBern/concrete-compressive-strength-prediction/README.md

 ## CILAMCE

 This folder contains the version for the [CILAMCE](https://www.cilamce.com.br/index.php).
+Changes should be made in the `paper_EN.Rmd`.